david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 Solver Options
 ^^^^^^^^^^^^^^

-Like many solvers, the MM Solver has options.
+Like many solvers, the MM Solver has options, however the options are hidden from the Solver UI and are set automatically by the Python API.

+This options are for developers of MM Solver.

 Iterations : integer
     Maximum number of iterations